Pulmonary Embolism Workup

 D-dimer testing should not be used when the clinical probability of pulmonary embolism is high, because the test has low negative predictive value in such cases.[45]

-Because of the poor specificity, positive D-dimer measurements are generally not helpful in diagnosis.
+Because of the poor specificity, positive D-dimer measurements are not helpful in confirming the diagnosis of venous thromboembolic disease.
+However, a positive D-dimer measurement may lead to consideration of venous thromboembolic disease in the differential diagnosis in selected patients.
 In addition, the use of D-dimers in children is not well studied.
-A small pediatric series reported that D-dimers findings are negative in 40% of patients.[24]
-A retrospective series reported an elevated D-dimer in 86% of patients at presentation.[11]
+A small pediatric series reported that D-dimer measurements are negative in 40% of patients.
+[29] A retrospective series reported an elevated D-dimer in 86% of patients at presentation.
+[17]

 Ischemia-Modified Albumin levels